geohotstan/give-llm-debugger/README.md

 - Complicated non-linear code is harder to understand than linear ones.
 For example for code that does recursion many many times, it's very tedious to trace it LOC by LOC, so the expected values at the output of the recursion becomes blurry.

 ---
-Some open questions
+Some open questions:
-What about LLMs?
+- What about LLMs?
-Is it possible to give perfect code understanding to a LLM at inference time? (it's probably easier for LLM to have complete code understanding than humans I think)
+- Is it possible to give perfect code understanding to a LLM at inference time? (it's probably easier for LLM to have complete code understanding than humans I think)
-Push a full debugger trace into the context window?
+- Push a full debugger trace into the context window?
 How would it work?
-Certainly LLMs have a different memory nuances compared to humans, so what would be some coding habits a LLM should use?
+- Certainly LLMs have a different memory nuances compared to humans, so what would be some coding habits a LLM should use?
-Or maybe LLMs can massively assist in improving Human code understanding somehow.
+- Or maybe LLMs can massively assist in improving Human code understanding somehow.